Why Someone Doesn't Answer Your Texts

 Lost or Damaged Phone

 Someone could lose or damage their phone at any time, any place.
-Here are some mishaps I've had.
+Here are some mishaps that can happen:

-- Dropped my phone on a hard surface.
+- Dropped the phone on a hard surface.

 - Dropped it in some source of water (I once dropped a phone in a glass of water).